Porting Cobalt 27 to your Platform with Starboard 18

 • main.cc

-• Integrate a generic task runner function with a system message pump that can deliver either input or application lifecycle events like suspend/resume.
+• Integrate a generic task runner function with a system message pump that can deliver either input or application lifecycle events, such as suspend and resume.

-• Provide a place for graceful platform-specific initialization and teardown.
+• Provide a hook for graceful platform-specific initialization and teardown.

-• Provide a universally accessible place to store global platform-specific state, such as managed UI windows.
+• Provide a universally accessible storage for global platform-specific state, such as managed UI windows.

-Thus, these files provide a framework for fulfilling Starboard's event dispatching requirements, even though they don't implement any specific Starboard interface and aren't strictly necessary for any given port.
-Even so, anyone who is porting Cobalt will likely need to adapt a copy of application_stub.cc and application_stub.h to their platforms needs.
+These files provide a framework for fulfilling Starboard's event dispatching requirements.
+Although they do not implement a specific Starboard interface and are not strictly necessary for a port, you will likely need to adapt a copy of application_stub.cc and application_stub.h to your platform's needs.

-The application files do not necessarily need to be per-variant files.
-Even if you have multiple variants, it's still possible that you only need one copy of these files in your shared directory.
-Similarly, you might have a shared base class along with variant-specific subclasses.
+The application files do not need to be per-variant files.
+Even with multiple variants, you may only need one copy of these files in your shared directory.
+Alternatively, you can use a shared base class with variant-specific subclasses.

 4. Make required file modifications

-To port your code, you must add your platform to starboard/build/platforms.py then make the following modifications to the files that you copied in step 3:
+To port your code, add your platform to starboard/build/platforms.py and then make the following modifications to the files copied in step 3:

 1. atomic_public.h - Ensure that this file points at the appropriate shared or custom implementation.